nagydani/seedling/sprout/README.md

  * `bite` if the line pointed by `tib` is empty, `bite` fails.
-Otherwise, it reads the first byte from `tib` placing it on the data stack and increments `tib`.
+Otherwise, it reads the first byte from `tib` placing it on the data stack, and increments `tib`.
+ * `u8bite` if the line pointed by `tib` is empty, `u8bite` fails.
+Otherwise, it reads the first unicode codepoint encoded in UTF-8 from `tib` placing it on the data stack, and increments `tib`.
+ * `u8key` reads a unicode codepoint encoded in UTF-8 from the input source and places it on the stack.
  * `word` reads the next word from the line buffer pointed by `tib` and places it as a zero-terminated string in the `pad` buffer.
 At the end of the line, it reads an